 Our Autumn 2017 workshop, ‘Addiction, Powerlessness and 12 Step Programmes’, took place at the University of Essex, in room 1.1 of the Essex Business School, on Friday 24th November 2017.

 Addiction is a paradigmatic case of powerlessness.
 Conversely, powerlessness and the acknowledgement of powerlessness are central to the twelve-step programs, as are references to faith, love and hope.
 Yet many balk at these programmes’ reliance on trust in a ‘higher power’ and more generally at the crypto-theology they seem to involve.
-In this workshop, we seek to understand the experiences of powerlessness involved in addiction, to explore the limits of the helpfulness of the twelve-step programs, and to see whether a secular version would be workable.
+In this workshop, we sought to understand the experiences of powerlessness involved in addiction, to explore the limits of the helpfulness of the twelve-step programs, and to see whether a secular version would be workable.

 - Dr David Batho (University of Essex)

 - Dr Matt Burch (University of Essex )

 - Dr Sarah Senker (ATD Research & Consultancy)

 Room 1.1, Essex Business School, University of Essex